azyablov/sros_bng_observability/README.md

 Full gnmic configuration file to collect telemetry => [gnmic-metrics.yml](clab/sros_bng_observability/configs/gnmic/gnmic-metrics.yml)

 In case we are talking about somehing like *SRRP* state or *IPv4/IPv6* address it takes another way: `gNMIc` => `Fluent Bit` => `Loki` => `Grafana`.
-The corresponsing `gnmic` configs can be found below:
+The corresponding `gnmic` configs can be found below:
 ```yaml
 # Definitions of subscriptions
 subscriptions: